How should I prepare for my pet's annual appointment?

-We will examine your pet's teeth during their annual exam to determine the best schedule for your pet.
-Just like people, individual pets develop tartar and oral disease at different rates.
+We will examine your pet's teeth during their annual exam to determine the best course of action to maintain your pet's dental health.
+Just like people, individual pets develop tartar and dental disease at different rates.
 Many large dogs can go for one to three years without a cleaning.
-However, most smaller breeds need a professional cleaning every six to twelve months.
-Most cats don't require dental cleaning until three years of life unless they develop root resorptive lesions that will shorten the life of the tooth.
-However, by brushing your petâs teeth at home, using dental treats, prescription diets or additives to the water, you can minimize how often your pet will need its teeth professionally cleaned and prevent dental disease.
+However, most smaller breeds need a professional cleaning more frequently.
+Most cats don't require dental cleaning until three years of age unless they develop root resorptive lesions that shorten the life of the tooth.
+However, by brushing your petâs teeth at home, using dental treats, prescription dental diets, or water additives, you can minimize the frequency at which your pet's teeth need to be professionally cleaned.

 We appreciate notice of cancellation.
 Please be sure to contact us if you will not be able to make your scheduled appointment.

 Do you allow urgent or same day appointments?